Explosive device blows up at Montana school, no injuries

 No threat was made against Rossiter Elementary school, Lewis and Clark County Sheriff Leo Dutton told The Associated Press.

 Dutton said the device blew up at 8:21 a.m., just minutes before the morning bell rang to start classes.
-Dutton did not immediately answer whether children were in the vicinity or if the explosion damaged any property.
+Dutton said no children were in the vicinity and he did not immediately know whether the explosion damaged any property.

 Officials planned a news conference Tuesday morning.